mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/plan.md

 - [ ] Task: Challenge and Contract Rollback
     - [ ] Document how to disable challenges and contract enforcement if false positives affect legitimate FOI users
     - [ ] Add metrics for challenge issued, challenge passed, challenge failed, and challenge bypassed events
+    - [ ] Confirm challenge false-positive risks are not accepted as low risk and have tested disablement, bypass, and rollback controls
 - [ ] Task: Conductor - User Manual Verification 'Phase 4: Bot Challenge and Contract Boundaries' (Protocol in workflow.md)

 ## Phase 5: Rails 8 Infrastructure Simplification and Deployment